NVIDIA/NeMo/docs/source/asr/models.rst

         :alt: Conformer-CTC Model
         :scale: 50%

 This model supports both the sub-word level and character level encodings.
 You can find more details on the config files for the
-Conformer-CTC models at :doc:`Conformer-CTC <./configs.html#conformer-ctc>`.
+Conformer-CTC models at `Conformer-CTC <./configs.html#conformer-ctc>`.
 The variant with sub-word encoding is a BPE-based model which can be instantiated using the :class:`EncDecCTCModelBPE<nemo.collections.asr.models.EncDecCTCModelBPE>` class, while the character-based variant is based on :class:`EncDecCTCModel<nemo.collections.asr.models.EncDecCTCModel>`.

 References
 ----------